aresti/bryn/README.md

    npm run serve
    ```

 Note: if you are working from home, you're probably not whitelisted for the Openstack APIs at the various sites.
-The simplest solution is tunnel through a whitelisted VM within the CLIMB network, if you wish to test against live API endpoints:
+The simplest solution is to tunnel through a whitelisted VM within the CLIMB network, if you wish to test against live API endpoints:

 - In a separate teminal: `sshuttle --dns -H -r user@someVMwithinCLIMB 0/0`